Germany: Shooting in Rot am See, six killed | DW | 24.01.2020

 Three of the victims were men aged 36, 65 und 69, while the three others were women aged 36, 56 und 62.
 Two of the victims were reportedly "not locals."
 The police confirmed that two of the victims were the suspect's parents.

 The suspect is a German national who had a firearms license.
-He was the one who called the police after committing the crime.
+Authorities said that he lived in the house were the murders occured and that he was the one who called the police after committing the crime.

 Police said that preliminary indications show that the shooting was linked to "a personal relationship" conflict and tweeted that the suspect was arrested shortly after the attack.